Somewhere west of Inebolu, on Turkey's Black Sea coast, last autumn

 "You look wonderful today.
 How about us?"

 These words, in Turkish, are stenciled on mirrors in the women's bathrooms at Opet gas stations.
 (I don't know about the men's rooms.)
-The company that owns the Opet chain is headed by a woman, and Opet toilets are spotless.
-When you're on the road and in need of a pee break a clean toilet is a welcome thing.
-Also, Opet markets have the most well-stocked beverage cases.
+The company that owns the Opet chain is headed by a woman, and Opet toilets are usually spotless.
+When you're on the road and in need of a bathroom break a clean toilet is a fabulous thing, not to be taken for granted.
+Also, Opet markets have the most well-stocked beverage cases -- useful for Diet Coke addicts like us.
+(Don't criticize, now -- everyone has their vices.)

 Tip 9: Pick up and drop off from the same location